|Position:||Assistant Coach - Wide Receivers|

 Eric Yarber joined the Bruins staff as receivers coach in Jan. of 2012, after two seasons with the Tampa Bay Buccaneers and five seasons in the NFL overall.

-In 2014, Coach Yarber saw two of his Bruin receivers produce top-10 all-time reception totals - Jordan Payton's 67 catches ranked sixth on the UCLA single-season list and Devin Fuller's 59 catches ranked 10th.
+In 2014, Coach Yarber saw two of his Bruin receivers produce top-10 all-time reception totals - Payton's 67 catches ranked sixth on the UCLA single-season list and Fuller's 59 catches ranked 10th.
 Payton's total of 954 receiving yards rated ninth on that all-time school list.
-In addition, Thomas Duarte was 15th in the NCAA in yards per reception (19.29 yards per catch).
+In addition, Duarte was 15th in the NCAA in yards per reception (19.29 yards per catch).

 In year two at UCLA, Yarber helped senior Shaq Evans, a fourth-round selection in the 2014 NFL Draft, finish up his career ranked tied for 10th on the school's all-time reception list.
 Evans earned an invite to the Senior Bowl and the NFL combine after catching nine scoring passes in 2013, tied for ninth on the all-time school list.
 Fuller, Payton and Devin Lucien each nearly doubled their first-year production.